HuygensING/suriano/README.md

 1.  `pip install 'text-fabric[all]'`
 1.  `tf HuygensING/suriano`

+This will first download the data, and note that the thumbnails occupy 300 MB of space, so this may take a while.
 After that a browser window opens with an interface on the Suriano correspondence.
+You can read the text, and if you click on a camera icons (📷) you see the scan of the corresponding page.

 You can also run your own programs on the corpus, through the Text-Fabric API.
 Here is a